dev-build-deploy/commit-me/README.md

 ### GitHub Action

-The GitHub Action will validate all commits as part of your current Pull Request.
+The GitHub Action provides:

+* Validation of all commits as part of your current Pull Request.
+* Ability to update labels on your Pull Request (`feature`, `fix`, `breaking`)

 ### Example usage